 Once the custom facet is created, use this tag to filter and aggregate traffic in the network page and map.
 All custom facets can be viewed in the bottom

 Your network metrics are displayed through the graphs and the associated table.
 All sent and received metrics are displayed from the perspective of the source :

 received_metric(destination to source) if there is a large number of packet drops.
 In this case, if the

 destination sends a lot of bytes to the

-destination include those bytes, but the flows that originate at
+destination include those bytes, but the aggregate connections that originate at

 source do not see them as received.

 Note: The default collection interval is five minutes and retention is seven days.

 |Volume||The number of bytes sent or received over a period.
 Measured in bytes (or orders of magnitude thereof) bidirectional.|